kennedyford/kennedyford/README.md

 - 👋 Hi, I’m @kennedyford
 - 👀 I’m interested in learning new skills (specifically new programming languages)
-- 🌱 I’m currently learning HTML, CSS, and JavaScript
+- 🌱 I’m currently learning Prolog
 - 💞️ I’m looking to collaborate on projects that will help me to grow as a programmer
 - 📫 How to reach me knf010@email.latech.edu